Navid200/xDrip/docs/Display/GlucoseRange.md

 ---

 #### **Auto-pan**
-You can enable Auto-pan to avoid range expansion when high readings occur.
+You can enable Auto-pan, on the same page, to avoid range expansion when high readings occur.
 Instead, auto-pan shifts the view to keep high readings visible.
 This preserves the visual appearance of variations as they appeared before.